b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Once we warmed up we can even calculate the probability using our knowledge from @sec:statistics_intro_probability_summary.
 We can do this since basically given our null hypothesis ($H_{0}$) we compared the result of a game between John and Peter to a coin toss (0 or 1, John or Peter, heads or tails).

 The probability of Peter winning a single game is $P(Peter) = \frac{1}{2} = 0.5$.
 Peter won all six games.
 In order to get two wins, first he had to won one game.
 In order to get three wins first he had to won two games, and so on.
+So he had to win game 1 AND game 2 AND game 3 AND ... .
 Given the above, and what we stated in @sec:statistics_intro_probability_summary, here we deal with probabilities conjunction.
 Therefore we use probability multiplication) like so

 ```jl
 s = """